apollographql/apollo-kotlin/Contributing.md

-# Contributing to Apollo Android GraphQL
+# Contributing to Apollo Android

 The Apollo team welcomes contributions of all kinds, including bug reports, documentation, test cases, bug fixes, and features.